Chance Constrained Economic Dispatch Considering the Capability of Network Flexibility Against Renewable Uncertainties: Solution methodology

 \item Initial solution.
-Solve subproblem \eqref{subPgag} under the fixed line susceptances $\br^*$, and obtain the solution $(\Pgb^*,\ag^*)$.
+Solve master problem \eqref{subPgag} under the fixed line susceptances $\br^*$, and obtain the solution $(\Pgb^*,\ag^*)$.
 If all the constraints \eqref{subPfmax}-\eqref{subPfmin} are not binding at $(\Pgb^*,\ag^*)$, stop the algorithm and output $(\Pgb^*,\ag^*, \br^*)$ as the optimal solution.